-SEA theme Commentary, Site E: Land east of Hook Lane, Aldingbourne (HELAA ref: Site 18AL1) Land, Soil and A recent agricultural land classification assessment has not been undertaken on the site.
+SEA theme Commentary, Site E: Land east of Hook Lane, Aldingbourne (HELAA ref: 18AL1) Site A recent agricultural land classification assessment has not been undertaker on the site.
 However, the regional agricultural land classification map for South East England (published by Natural England) indicates that the site is underlain by Grade 2 (very good) agricultural land which is some of the BMV land for agricultural purposes.
-Water Resources the site is within the Aldingbourne Rife site is not within a SPZ and is not within tain du with the Sharp Sand and Gravel MSA. ue to the scale of the map presented within cal Plan for West Sussex.
+Regarding the water environment, the site is within the Aldingbourne Rife Surface Water NVZ.
+However, the site is not within a SPZ and is not within proximity to a chalk stream.
+The site could potentially overlap with the Sharp Sand and Gravel MSA However, it is difficult to be certain due to the scale of the map presented within Appendix E of the Joint Minerals Local Plan for West Sussex.
 Population and Community Allocation of the site will contribute positively towards meeting local housing needs.
 Services and facilities located within 500m to the site boundary (along Westergate Street) include the 'Prince of Wales' public house, Aldingbourne Post Office and Aldingbourne Primary School.
 Westergate village centre has the broadest range of services, facilities and amenities in the parish.
-Health and Wellbeing The nearest medical centre is in the neighbouring settlement of Eastergate, approximately 2km to the north east of the site.
-The Aldingbourne Community Sports Centre, play park, and tennis club are located approximately 500m to the north of the site.
-Transportation Access into the western section of the site is possible via a turning from Hook Lane.
-The site is also located at relative proximity to services and facilities in Westergate village centre (via a footpath extending eastwards from the site) which will limit the need for residents to travel for some day-to-day services and facilities. Кеу Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect
+Health and Wellbeing approximately 2km to the north n east Spor ts Centre, play park, and tennis club are Access into the western section of the site is possib Lane.
+The site is also located at relative proximity to Westergate village centre (via a footpath extending which will limit the need for residents to travel for sand facilities. ative proximity to services and facilities in otpath extending eastwards from the site) Key Key Likely adverse effect (without mitigation measures) Likely positive effect Neutral/no effect Uncertain effect